Antonino Buenaventura: Biography

 After the war he became conductor of the devastated Philippine Constabulary Band for 16 years and he brought it back to its former glory.

 He became the music director of the UST Conservatory of Music in 1961 and the UE School of Music and Arts in 1964.

-He married the violinist Rizalina Exconde and they have 4 children, namely Antonino Jr., Arturo, Maria Beatriz Lourdes Salipsip, and Roberto.
+He married the violinist Rizalina Exconde and they had 4 children, namely Antonino Jr., Arturo, Maria Beatriz Lourdes Salipsip, and Roberto.

 Music

 Buenaventura's music was influenced by different ethnic Philippine folksongs.
 In 1935, he joined Francisca Reyes-Aquino in researching Philippine folksongs and dances.
 In 1936 he composed the accompaniment to the folk dance "Pandanggo sa Ilaw" and incorporated ethnic melodies and instruments to some of his compositions.

 He composed "AFP on the March" in 1957, which is used as the marching music during ceremonies, inspection, and military graduations.

 Death

-He died on January 25, 1996, aged 91.
+He died on January 25, 1996 in Manila, aged 91.